dshieble/dshieble.github.io/_posts/2015-01-09-white-noise.md

 ## Working around the Problem

 To resolve this, we need to use some pretty beefy mathematical machinery.
-Basically, while we can't define white noise to be a random variable-valued function over $$t$$, we can define it as a random variable-valued generalized function
+Basically, while we can't define white noise to be a random variable valued function over $$t$$, we can define it as a random variable valued generalized function

 To start, let's define a *Brownian Motion Process* $$\mathcal{B}$$ to be a stochastic process that satisfies: